 Salilopama mala (watery stool)

 Ama mala (indigested bowel)

-Durgandha mala (bad odored stool)
+Durgandha mala (bad adored stool)

-Nanavarna mala (stool with different colors)
+Nanavarna mala (stool with different colours)

 Vedananvita mala (pain during defecation) – baby cries while passing stool